-The Nutri Ninja Blendmax Duo, our Top Ten Reviews Silver Award winner, is a cost-effective way to get the convenience of a single-serving personal blender with the power of a full-sized, high-power blender.
+The Nutri Ninja Blendmax Duo, is a cost-effective way to get the convenience of a single-serving personal blender with the power of a full-sized, high-power blender.
 This unit comes with one base but three pitchers for blending, two of which can be used for drinking, too.
-This blender was good at most of our test recipes for smoothies and at crushing ice, though it was less strong at making fresh soup.
+This was one of the best blenders we tested.
+It was good at most of our test recipes for smoothies and at crushing ice, though it was less strong at making fresh soup.
 If you want to use your blender for piping hot soup, check out the Cuisinart Hurricane.

 We used the preset buttons when that was an option on the machines in our blender reviews.
 For the smoothie test we used the Ninja Duo's smoothie button and got good results, though this blender did seem to heat up the smoothie slightly in the process.
 We were looking for perfectly smooth consistency and we found a few larger chunks here and there in Ninja Duo's smoothies, but they were generally excellent.